The-OpenROAD-Project/OpenLane/docs/source/reference/configuration_files.md

 ```

 ## JSON
-The JSON files are simple key value pairs.
+The JSON files are simple key-value pairs.

+<a name="scalars"></a>

 The values can be scalars (strings, numbers, booleans, and `null`s), *one-dimensional lists of scalars*, and, in special cases, a dictionary.

+All files must be ECMA404-compliant, i.e., pure JSON with no extensions such as comments or the new elements introduced in [JSON5](https://json5.org/).

 An minimal demonstrative configuration file would look as follows: